erikwestra/ripple-annotation-database/specs.md

 "GET" -- the API makes no distinction based on the HTTP method.

-## Web Interface ##
+## Admin Interface ##

 While the above API calls allow full access to all the functionality of the Ripple Annotation Database, they are not particularly convenient for end users to access.
-To this end, the Annotation Database also provides a password-protected web interface.
+To this end, the Annotation Database also provides a password-protected admin interface.
 When accessing the main URL for the Annotation Database (__`/`__), the user will be redirected to the "Log In" screen, where they will have to log in before they can do anything else.

-Let's take a closer look at the log in screen, and then the other options available via the web interface.
+Let's take a closer look at the log in screen, and then the other options available via the admin interface.

 ### Log In ###

-> __`/web/login`__
+> __`/admin/login`__

-When the user first accesses the web interface, either via the `/web` URL, or by a redirection from the main URL for the database, `/`, they will be taken to this URL.
+When the user first accesses the admin interface, either via the `/admin` URL, or by a redirection from the main URL for the database, `/`, they will be taken to this URL.
 This displays a dialog box asking the user to enter their username and password.
-Once the user has logged in, they will be redirected back to the `/web` URL to display the main menu.
+Once the user has logged in, they will be redirected back to the `/admin` URL to display the main menu.

 ### Main Menu ###

-> __`/web`__
+> __`/admin`__

-If the user has not logged in when they access this URL, they will be redirected back to `/web/login` so they can enter a valid username and password.
+If the user has not logged in when they access this URL, they will be redirected back to `/admin/login` so they can enter a valid username and password.

 Once the user has logged in, they will be presented with the following options: